THE L&L BLOG / Scrivener

 The cloud is just someone else’s computer.
 Of course, it’s not a single computer, or even a single data center: large cloud storage systems use networks of servers around the world to ensure that files are available anywhere.
 This is especially important when you’re sharing folders with colleagues: they may be in a different country and need quick updates when you add, remove, or change files.

-You could also have a “personal cloud;” there are companies that sell devices, such as network-attached storage devices (NAS) that you can access from anywhere.
+You could also have a “personal cloud.”
+There are companies that sell devices, such as network-attached storage devices (NAS), that you can access from anywhere.
 But for this article, I’m going to discuss the main cloud storage services that are accessible to all.

 Why use the cloud?

 There are two main reasons to use the cloud for your Scrivener projects.
-The first is that you may be collaborating with someone, and you want them to have access to your projects, and you need access to theirs.
+The first is that you may be collaborating with someone, you want them to have access to your projects, and you need access to theirs.
 The second, and most common, is to sync your projects from one device to another.

 About Scrivener Projects